4 Steps to Backup Your LinkedIn Account in the NEW User Interface

 LinkedIn is a powerful career & sales tool because it helps us make connections and build relationships with people that evolve into job or sales opportunities.
 Through LinkedIn we’re able to build professional credibility with complete strangers by posting insightful content, receiving endorsements and personal recommendations from colleagues, engaging online, publishing personal blogs and crafting our profile pages in a way that showcases our abilities and or value we bring to our buyers.
 Indeed, millions of people turn to LinkedIn to learn about other people’s backgrounds and to get reliable information about businesses and other organizations.

-Although we invest considerable time and care into updating and polishing our LinkedIn pages—both our individual page and our business pages—virtually no one thinks to create a backup of this content.
+Although we invest considerable time and care into updating and polishing our LinkedIn profiles and pages, virtually no one thinks to create a backup of this content.
 But there are two main reasons we absolutely should be backing up our LinkedIn accounts on a regular basis:We invest considerable time into our LinkedIn profiles but no one thinks to create a backup. #Sales Click To Tweet

 - Hackers can take control of your accounts: If a hacker takes control of your LinkedIn accounts, you may never be able to regain control of your accounts—and it may not be worth it anyway if all of your personal information, connections, and endorsements get erased or replaced.